paaatcha/paaatcha.github.io/research.md

 <img style="float: left; width: 150px; height: 190px; padding: 30px;" src="assets/imgs/research/labcin.png">

-Currently, I’m a member of the Bio-Inspired Computer Lab. ( Laboratório de Computação Inspirado na Natureza, LABCIN).
+I’m a member of the Bio-Inspired Computer Lab. ( Laboratório de Computação Inspirado na Natureza, LABCIN).
 The lab works with different fields of computational intelligence, such as machine learning, deep learning, evolutionary computation, fuzzy systems and decision-making.
-The lab is led by Prof. Renato A. Krohling and is composed by around 15 people.
+The lab is led by Prof. Renato A. Krohling and is composed by around 15 students.

+Currently, I'm working as a visiting research graduate student at the Hierarchical Anticipatory Learning Lab (HALLab), Dalhousie University, Halifax, NS, Canada.
 ___

 ## Current project